-Located on the third Floor in Terminal B (close to Terminal C) it’s quite possible to run by without noticing, so it’s recommended to look after the SkyConference Center and the three elevators.
-There is no possibility to pre-book the Cabins, neither is there actually someone who watches them.
-In total, there are 2 napcabs located on the public floor next to the Conference Area, next to all the Toilets.
+Located on the third floor in Terminal B (close to Terminal C) it’s entirely possible to run by without noticing, so it’s recommended to look after the SkyConference Center and the three elevators.
+There is no possibility to pre-book the Cabins; neither is there actually someone who watches them.
+In total, there are two napcabs located on the public floor next to the Conference Area, next to all the Toilets.
 And here is the downside of the Sleeping Boxes.
 If there is currently a Conference or in general larger masses of people, it’s very noisy.
 Definitely not comparable to the (not existing) sounds at BER Airport Berlin.
 The Price per hour is 15€ during the day and 10€ during the night-time.
-A minimum fee is 30€, equal to minimum 3 hours at night or 2 hours during the Day.
+A minimum fee is 30€, equal to a minimum of 3 hours at night or 2 hours during the day.
 For Payment, there is a valid debit or credit card mandatory, that you must have with you the moment you book the napcabs Sleeping Cabin.
 I stayed there for 210 minutes and paid 52,50€.
 Quite much at first, but it was totally worth it.

 Unfortunately, the sleeping light was still very bright, and I had problems to fall asleep.
-An another disturbing thing to the noise from outside.
+Another disturbing thing to the noise from outside.
 As there is only one door, and no windows, air circulation is provided through a fan that works in three modes (from soft to powerful).

 Have you ever heard about those Sleeping Boxes?
 Or even tried one, I’d like to know your experience!